rrcobb/blog/src/pages/posts/2019-02-10-modular-exponentiation-in-rust.md

 tags: [Rust, Math, Kata]
 ---

+> Edit Nov 8 2022: a reader [Yancy](http://yancy.lol/) helpfully pointed out a key error in this post.
+I had a typo in one of the calculations, which hid a deeper issue with the way that I was choosing the primitive roots for the key exchange.
+I've updated the post to fix the issue.
+Yancy's writeup is here: http://yancy.lol/rust/2022/10/22/primitive-roots-matter.html.
+Thanks Yancy!

 # Rust

 I've been trying to learn [Rust](https://www.rust-lang.org/) for a little while here and there, and I've started to pick up some momentum.
 Lots of nice things about the language -- it's got an awesome community, a relatively consolidated set of resources / best practices / documentation / tooling, and the language itself is really friendly for a systems programming language.
 Compared to how much I had to fight C back in the day (or even Java), Rust is more expressive, safer, easier to use, and just as powerful.